FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 If a time evolution of such a dynamic quantity is guided by configuration quantities, those adjectives can be used to distinguish quantities.
-For example, if the current value of "duration" (dynamic quantity) increases from "initial duration" to "final duration"(configuration quantities), all the quoted names denote separate but related quantities.
+For example, if the current value of "duration" (dynamic quantity) increases from "initial duration" to "final duration" (configuration quantities), all the quoted names denote separate but related quantities.
 As the naming suggests, the final value of "duration" is expected to be equal to "final duration" value.

 ## Existing Terms

 {::comment}

-    [MB56]: I would delete.
+    MB56: I would delete.

-    [VP]: Not sure yet.
+    VP: Not sure yet.

-    [MK]: Edited, instead of deleting.
+    MK: Edited, instead of deleting.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}